fractus-io/keras-tutorial/README.md

 #### <a id="31"></a>Introduction To Keras

 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.
 Kears runs on Python 2.7 or 3.6 and can seamlessly execute on GPUs and CPUs given the underlying frameworks.

-It was developed as part of the research effort of project ONEIROS (Open-ended Neuro-Electronic Intelligent Robot Operating System), and its primary author and maintainer is François Chollet, a Google engineer.

-Use Keras if you need a deep learning library that:
+Keras was initially developed for researchers, with the aim of enabling fast experimentation.

+Kerashas is following features:

-* Allows for easy and fast prototyping (through user friendliness, modularity, and extensibility).
+* Allows easy and fast prototyping (through user friendliness, modularity, and extensibility).
 * Supports both convolutional networks and recurrent networks, as well as combinations of the two.
 * Runs seamlessly on CPU and GPU.

+Keras was developed as part of the research effort of project ONEIROS (Open-ended Neuro-Electronic Intelligent Robot Operating System), and its primary author and maintainer is François Chollet, a Google engineer.

-Keras guiding principles:
+Keras is based on following guiding principles:
 * **User friendliness** Keras is an API designed for human beings, not machines.
-It puts user experience front and center.
 Keras follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.

 * **Modularity** A model is understood as a sequence or a graph of standalone, fully-configurable modules that can be plugged together with as few restrictions as possible.
 In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions, regularization schemes are all standalone modules that you can combine to create new models.

-* **Extensibility** New modules are simple to add (as new classes and functions), and existing modules provide ample examples.
-To be able to easily create new modules allows for total expressiveness, making Keras suitable for advanced research.
+* **Extensibility** New modules are easy to add (as new classes and functions).

 * **Python** Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.

+Keras is distributed under MIT license, meaning that it can be freely used in commercial projects.
+It's compatable with any version of the Python from 2.7 to 3.6.
+Keras has more then 200 000 users, and it is used by Google, Netflix, Uber and hundreds if startups.
+Keras is also popular framework on Kaggle, the machine-learning competition website, where almost every deep learning competition has been won using Keras models.

 ##### <a id="311"></a>What is TensorFlow